-The App State International Crisis Response Team, through the Associate Vice Chancellor for International Education and Development, notifies App State leaders and all appropriate offices of the death.
+The App State International Crisis Response Team, through the Assistant Vice Provost for International Programs, notifies App State leaders and all appropriate offices of the death.
 He/she makes sure that all the appropriate paperwork is completed.
 The App State Dean of Students follows-up to ensure that all appropriate contacts have been made.
 University Communications will develop responses to media inquiries.
-The OIED Communications Liaison will apprise you of media responses as needed.
-In case the program leader or host institution representative is contacted by a representative of the media, do not give the name of the participant or speak on behalf of App State without following the checklist below, as appropriate in the circumstances: Contact the staff person in the Office of International Education and Development before responding.
-The Office of International Education and Development staff, working with University Communications, will develop responses to media inquiries.
-The OIED Communications Liaison will apprise you of media responses as needed.
-Also, please see the section of the App State-ICMP entitled Communication: Information to the Media and Public on page 9.
-F. Death of Program Participant's Family Member partici possible that death may occur in the participant's family while he or she is abroad.
-Should a pant's family member die, the program leader or host institution representative should follow the list below: Write down who is providing the information about the death in the participant's family (name, relationship to the participant, and where and how they can be reached).
+The OIP Communications Liaison will apprise you of media responses as needed.
+In case the program leader or host institution representative is contacted by a representative of the media, do not give the name of the participant or speak on behalf of App State without following the checklist below, as appropriate in the circumstances: Contact the staff person in OIP before responding.
+OIP staff, working with University Communications, will develop responses to media inquiries.
+The OIP Communications Liaison will apprise you of media responses as needed.
+Also, please see the section of the App State-ICMP entitled Communication: Information to the Media and Public.
+F. Death of Program Participant's Family Member partic possible that death may occur in the participant's family while he or she is abroad.
+Should a ipant's family member die, the program leader or host institution representative should follow the list below: Write down who is providing the information about the death in the participant's family (name, relationship to the participant, and where and how they can be reached).
 Write down information concerning what happened to the family member, such as where and when the death took place.
 Once this information is verified, review the situation with the participant as appropriate.
 If appropriate, secure counseling services from the host site, assist the affected participant and all other program participants, and determine if any other support is required.
-Assist the participant in returning home for the funeral, and review any financial support issues with the participant and the Office of International Education and Development staff.
+Assist the participant in returning home for the funeral, and review any financial support issues with the participant and OIP staff.
 Does the participant need immediate financial support?
-The staff in the Office of International Education and Development will work with the program leader or host institution representative to book flights for the affected participant to return to the U.S. or home country.
+The staff in OIP will work with the program leader or host institution representative to book flights for the affected participant to return to the U.S. or home country.
 Review the participant's status in the program prior to departure and following his or her return, as well as contact the host university.
-The Office of International Education and Development staff confirms that the participant returned home and sends card and flowers/donation to family as appropriate.
-The Office of International Education and Development and the program leader or host institution representative coordinate the return of the participant to study abroad location, if he or she wishes
+OIP staff confirms that the participant returned home and sends card and flowers/donation to family as appropriate.
+OIP and the program leader or host institution representative coordinate the return of the participant to study abroad location, if he or she wishes to return.